pillowman123/Referee/README.md

 **Tutorial**: https://www.youtube.com/watch?v=DV5YnMlXRCE

+### Notice:
+- Please don't be fucking retarded and contact either me, or Ryan about the signature not working.
+It still does indeed work, and the Referee offsets inside of the offsets.h have been updated since (8/8/25) if you're running into compile errors like missing "pch.h" (pre-compiled header) switch **debug** to **release** it literally isn't that hard, and make sure git, vcpkg & minhook is installed referring to below.

 ### Requirements:
 - A fucking brain (Not that hard to install this shit, follow a YT tutorial, and compile the given project with this source)